Fallen-Breath/tweakermore/docs/document-en_us.md

 - Maximum value: `1000`

+### moveConnectedServerEntryToTop

+When connected to a server, move the corresponding server list entry to the top of the server list

+- Category: MC Tweaks
+- Type: boolean (Generic)
+- Default value: `false`

 ### movingPistonBlockSelectable

 Make the moving piston block (b36) selectable, so you can interact with it easily